akshay-sjsu-173/linux/README.md

 # CMPE283 - Assignment 2

-- PROCESS and PROBLEMS FACED:
+- PROCESS AND PROBLEMS FACED:
 - Step1: Identify the functions which are responsible for handling VM Exits.
 I identified "vm_handle_exit" from vmx.c and "kvm_emulate_cpuid" as the two target functions.
   - vmx.c holds a map of all possible exits along with their corresponding exit handling function.
 Every time a VM exit occurs, the "vm_handle_exit" function is executed.
 This     function is responsible for delegating the handling of the exit to one of the handler functions as listed in the map.
   - The function that we are interested in for this assignment is the "kvm_emulate_cpuid" which is located in cpuid.c.
 We need to add a special handling of the leaf function       "0x4FFFFFFF".
 - Step2: Setting up the inner VM caused me a lot of issues.
 I had the Ubuntu host setup correctly for assignment1.
 From my understanding, I thought I had to deploy a VM in the     host in order to test the VM exits.
 I installed VirtualBox for assignment1 itself.
 I started writing code to test functionality by adding some print statements but was unable   to get any results.
 - Step3: The root cause was identified after considerable discussion with classmates closer to the assignment deadline.
 I found out that we needed to run a VM using qemu instead   of virtualbox.
 I still did not figure out why virtualbox did not work.
+- Step4: Another error that I ran into for a long time was because I tried to build the "cpuid" module instead of rebuilding the "kvm" module.

-- STEPS to emulate functionality:
+- STEPS TO EMULATE ASSIGNMENT FUNCTIONALITY:
   - Clone the github repository.
   - Execute "cd linux"
   - Run the following commands to load the modules: